A week of photographic communications class in Kailua-Kona Hawaii

 Fujifilm X-E2, Fujinon XF 18-55mm, ISO 1250, ƒ/8, 1/125

-Learning to think “Cinematically” when framing your images is to think about the end user.
-Today more than ever, most of my audience will experience my images online through the internet.
+Learning to think “Cinematically” when framing your images means thinking about the end user.
+Today, more than ever, most of my audience will experience my images online through the internet.

 Computer displays with aspect ratios wider than 4:3 are also called widescreens.
 Widescreen computer displays are typical of the 16:9 or 16:10 aspect ratio.
-In 2008, the computer industry started to move over from 4:3 and 16:10 to 16:9.
+In 2008, the computer industry moved from 4:3 and 16:10 to 16:9.

 Most of today’s audience working on a computer newer than 2008 use widescreen, with a 16:9 ratio.